AmreetaSengupta/Embedded-Interface-Design/Super Project/README.md

 ## PROJECT WORK
 - Amreeta Sengupta : Responsible for design of GUI.
-- Ridhi Shah : Responsible for component interaface.
+- Ridhi Shah : Responsible for component interface.